shanecrinion/causal-inference/README.md

 - <code>TwoSampleMR</code>

 ## Pre-processing:
 If using approaches 1 or 2, you need to match format column names correctly.
-The column names must include pos, effect_allele, other_allele, eaf, beta and pval.
+The column names must include SNP, effect_allele, other_allele, eaf, beta and pval.
+Optionally you can include ncase, ncontrol and samplesize (fully list available in TwoSampleMR documentation).

 Column names can be edited with sed:

-<code>sed -i -e '1s/BP/pos/' -e '1s/A1/effect_allele/' -e '1s/A2/other_allele/' -e '1s/FRQ_A_67390/eaf/' -e '1s/OR/beta/' -e '1s/SE/se/' -e '1s/\tP\t/\tpval\t/' PGC3-cp.tsv</code>
+	sed -i -e '1s/BP/pos/' -e '1s/A1/effect_allele/' -e '1s/A2/other_allele/' -e '1s/FRQ_A_67390/eaf/' -e '1s/OR/beta/' -e '1s/SE/se/' -e '1s/\tP\t/\tpval\t/' PGC3-cp.tsv

 That says, on line 1 only, substitute BP with pos, A1 with effect_allele, etc. Note that '\t' is included for the 'P' column to avoid replacing 'SNP' with 'SNPval'.
+If you replaced OR with beta, remember that you need to use the <code>-b</code> flag to convert this accordingly.

 <!-- USAGE EXAMPLES -->
 ## Flags: